Nikaat/mint-1/README.md

 # Mint Project

-Just some parts of the female section till now
+Just some parts of the female section